rv355/mqtt-ttn-chart/README.md

 Currently temperature, co2, light and humidity data are supported.
 To view the specific feature data go to http://localhost:8080/feature.
 The default is temperature.
 Note that not all sensors have all features and in those cases a blank chart would be seen.

+## Work in Progress
++ Navigation between components
++ A component to localize all sensors on map
++ A component to plot historical data of different sensors and features.

 ## Built With